Oskyldigt dömd

-Oskyldigt dömd (English title: Verdict Revised) is a Swedish drama television series released in 2008.
+Oskyldigt dömd (English title: Verdict Revised) is a Swedish drama television series screened in 2008 and 2009.
 The first season was recorded in twelve episodes during February 2008 to be aired later during the fall.
 It premiered on the Finnish TV channel FST5 on 24 September 2008 and later the same evening on Swedish TV4.
 The series is produced by Filmlance.
 On 23 January TV4 announced that Mikael Persbrandt would be playing the main character and on 10 February other cast members were announced; Helena af Sandeberg, Sofia Ledarp, Marie Richardson and Mirja Turestedt.
 TV4 also announced that they had started to work on the second season before the first had even been aired., the first season was written by Johan Zollitsch, Jan Arnald, Karin Gidfors and Hans Rosenfeldt but the second one is written by Thomas Borgström and Sara Heldt.
 Filming the second season took place during spring 2009.
 TV4 refused to say how much money the filming has cost the channel, but they confirm that "a lot of money" has been used.